Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

       0 | 1 | 4 | 7 | X | X | X | X
 ```

 And `X` can be specified, or can be 0 if you want.
-Pretty dope right ?
+Pretty dope, right?

-Here are the nmeunomiocs:
+Here are the mnemonics:

 ```
 vpcompressq zmm {z}, zmm